Ficool

 Page 1

-The Father, despite the blood and chains, looks at his wife lying beside him.
-A calm smile appears on his face, the smile of a man who knows he has lost everything except for one thing.
+The father — bleeding, chained, broken — turns his eyes to Maria lying beside him.
+And despite everything, a quiet smile finds his face.
+The smile of a man who has lost everything except one thing.

-"I believe I don't need you anymore.
-You may leave."
+"I don't think I need you anymore.
+You may go."

 Page 2